 Major Topics in Teaching as a GSI

-Concrete ways to check how effective your practices are and to map out strategies that will increase your effectiveness and expertise.
+Develop concrete ways to check how effective your practices are and to map out strategies that will increase your effectiveness and expertise.

-Ways GSIs can guide students to learn through their writing assignments, while also being efficient with their own time and effort.
+GSIs can guide students to learn through their writing assignments, while also being efficient with their own time and effort.

 If you want critical engagement with the texts in your class, you need to help students learn concrete analytical reading practices.